 What is ZNC?

-sudo firewall-cmd --add-port=<port number>/tcp $ sudo firewall-cmd --runtime-to-permanent
+sudo firewall-cmd --add-port=<port_number>/tcp sudo firewall-cmd --runtime-to-permanent

 Afterwards, run the following command to install ZNC:

 sudo dnf install znc

 Once installation finishes, you’re ready to jump into configuration.
 To do so, run the configuration generator as the znc user.
 Use the following command:

 sudo -u znc znc --makeconf

--- Global settings -- Listen on port (1025 to 65534): 6697 Listen using SSL (yes/no) [no]: yes Listen using both IPv4 and IPv6 (yes/no) [yes]: # you can default this to yes unless you have a reason to prevent IPv6 traffic -- Admin user settings -- Username (alphanumeric): jflory7 Enter password: Confirm password: Nick [jflory7]: Alternate nick [jflory7_]: Ident [jflory7]: Real name [Got ZNC?]: Justin W. Flory Bind host (optional):
+-- Global settings -- Listen on port (1025 to 65534): 6697 Listen using SSL (yes/no) [no]: yes Listen using both IPv4 and IPv6 (yes/no) [yes]: # default to yes unless you must prevent IPv6 traffic -- Admin user settings -- Username (alphanumeric): jwf Enter password: Confirm password: Nick [jwf]: Alternate nick [jwf_]: Ident [jwf]: Real name [Got ZNC?]: Justin W. Flory Bind host (optional):

 Launch ZNC now? (yes/no) [yes]: